kitnil/awesome/README.md

 ## Kotlin

+- [TapTap](https://github.com/KieronQuinn/TapTap) - Port of the double tap on back of device feature from Android 11 to any Android 7.0+ device
+- [dependency-tree-diff](https://github.com/JakeWharton/dependency-tree-diff) - An intelligent diff tool for the output of Gradle's dependencies task
 - [habitica-android](https://github.com/HabitRPG/habitica-android) - Native Android app for Habitica
 - [GitExplorer-Android](https://github.com/Shashank02051997/GitExplorer-Android) - Find the right git commands 🔥 without digging through the web.😊😊😉
 - [noice](https://github.com/ashutoshgngwr/noice) - A native Android app to relax, improve focus and boost productivity with minimal background noises.